 The documentary, called A Tibetan’s Journey for Justice, focused on Wangchuk’s journey to Beijing to appeal for the protection of Tibetan language rights within the framework of the Chinese constitution and legal system.

 Following his interviews with the New York Times, Wangchuk was secretly detained on January 27th, 2016.
 For 56 days after his arrest, his family had no information on his whereabouts.
-Tashi appealed his sentence, but on August 13, China rejected the arguments made by him and his lawyer.
+Tashi Wangchuk did not stand trial until January, 2018, spending almost two years behind bars after his arrest.
+His eventual trial took place behind closed doors—journalists and foreign diplomats who showed up to the court in an attempt to observe the proceedings were denied entry.
+On May 22, 2018, he was sentenced to five years in prison for the charge of “inciting separatism.”
+Tashi appealed his sentence, but on August 13, 2018, China rejected the arguments made by him and his lawyer.

 Call on China to release Tashi Wangchuk immediately and unconditionally!